connervieira/Predator/DOCUMENTATION.md

     - To force Predator to use a particular root project directory, add the directory path as the second command line argument.
         - A mode number must be entered as the first command line argument to specify a root project directory.
         - This command-line argument will override the `default_root` configuration value.
-        - Example: `python3 main.py 4 /home/pi/Predator/`
+        - Example: `python3 main.py 2 /home/pi/Predator/`
-            - This command will force Predator to start into Information Mode, using the /home/pi/Predator directory as the root project folder.
+            - This command will force Predator to start into Real-time Mode, using the /home/pi/Predator directory as the root project folder.
 2. Select a mode
-    - Predator can operate in 6 possible modes.
+    - Predator can operate in 4 possible modes.
         - Management mode (Mode 0)
             - This mode isn't a main operating mode for Predator, and simply exists for doing management tasks.
             - In situations where Predator is hard-installed, like in a vehicle or security system, this mode makes it easy to clear folders, copy files, and maintain Predator without having to remove the central processor.